 A list of health topics for older adults and caregivers.
 Each topic includes a list of websites which give general overviews as well as information on how to handle specific conditions, legal problems, directories, etc. From the National Library of Medicine

 Includes suggestions for getting back into a fitness regime, finding age-friendly fitness facilities and trainers, maintaining foot health, and walking for health.
 From the Association for Active Aging Professionals.

-This guide describes ways that people aged 50 and older can stay healthy.
+This guide describes ways that people ages 50 and older can stay healthy.
 There is information on healthy living habits, screening tests, and immunizations.
-“Printable Personal Prevention Charts” From the Agency for Healthcare Research and Quality.
+“Printable Personal Prevention Charts” from the Agency for Healthcare Research and Quality.

 Includes fact sheets about environmental hazards for older people, including those affecting diabetes and heart health, in multiple languages.

 These calculators are a starting point for becoming an advocate for healthy aging.
 Use them to assess an existing concern or even to develop effective vocabulary for speaking with your doctor.

 Provides information about more than 12,000 drugs, including prescription and non-prescription drugs, dietary supplements, drugs of abuse, and investigational drugs.
 Searchable by generic or brand name, or browse resources by drug class or by audiences such as the public or librarians.
 From the National Library of Medicine.

 An expert, independent second opinion for prescription drug information from Public Citizen's Health Research Group.